 This recipe for Popeyes red beans and rice makes 4 servings, so it should be just enough for a big family dinner.
 However, if you end up with leftovers, then consider yourself lucky because this red beans and rice dish tastes great the next day.

 You can technically store the cooked beans and rice in an airtight container in the fridge for up to 5 days.
-With that said, five days is on the upper end of when cooked ham and cooked rice are good for, so you'll want to eat your leftovers within a few days.
+That said, five days is on the upper end of the shelf life of cooked ham and cooked rice, so you'll want to eat your leftovers within a few days.

-Alternatively, to warm them up even quicker, you can use your microwave.
-Just reheat the two together in 30-second intervals.
+Alternatively, you can use your microwave to warm them up even quicker.
+Just microwave the two together in 30-second intervals.

 What is Popeyes red beans and rice made of?